 The plumber had worked solely for Pimlico Plumbers for six years and despite being VAT-registered and paying self-employed tax, the court ruled he was entitled to workers’ rights.

-He argued his working relationship with Pimlico Plumbers meant he should be classed as an employee rather than a subcontractor and therefore be entitled to certain employment rights.
+He argued his working relationship with Pimlico Plumbers meant he should be classed as an employee and not a subcontractor and therefore be entitled to certain employment rights.

 The worker wanted to reduce his working week from five days to three after suffering a heart attack in April 2011, but Pimlico Plumbers refused the request and took away his branded van.